mikael-wants-to-visit-disneyland/aero-psycho-api/README.md

 1. `AttributeDefinitions` and `GlobalSecondaryIndexes` in `serverless.yml > resources > ordersTable`
 2. `queryStringParamsFilterAttributes` in `getOrders`

+## Debugging

+Do `sls logs -f <func> -t` in another terminal to view the logs for a func as they are received.

 ## Todo

-- Automated tests using jest, for each of the lambdas, as well as the extracted units (currently only `addOrder`).
+If you want to contribute, it would be great to get some automated tests using jest, for each of the lambdas, as well as for the extracted units (currently only `addOrder`).

-- If yup validation results in an error, it seems that for some reason `receiver` keeps on getting invoked forever, as shown by the repeated logging of the same error.
-Have to make it stop.
-Alternatively, try switching from yup to JSON Schema Validator.